numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 2. The current datatypes will be instances of these classes.
    All methods, which are currently defined on the instance, should instead be defined on the class.
 Storage information such as itemsize and byteorder are stored on the instance.
-Making a DType a class, allows for DType specific information to be stored more naturally.
+Making a DType a class allows for DType specific information to be stored more naturally.
 3. The current NumPy scalars will *not* be instances of datatypes.
 4. All new API provided to the user will hide implementation as much as possible.
-The public API should be identical but may be more limited, to the API used for the internal NumPy datatypes.
+The public API should be identical, but may be more limited, to the API used for the internal NumPy datatypes.
 5. The UFunc machinery will be changed to replace the current dispatching and type resolution system (part of Phase II).